Skip to main content

 Associate Principal

-After moving to Las Vegas in 1982, Beth spent five years in the traveling orchestra backing Wayne Newton, followed by a two-year stint in the orchestra for Bally’s “Jubilee!” show, where she was also assistant conductor.
-In 1986, she began playing with Frank Sinatra, and toured with both his East and West coast orchestras.
-She also toured with Ann-Margret and Johnny Mathis.
+After relocating to Las Vegas in 1982, Beth spent five years in the traveling orchestra backing Wayne Newton, followed by a two-year engagement with Jubilee! at Bally’s, where she also served as assistant conductor.
+In 1986, she began performing with Frank Sinatra, touring nationally with both his East and West Coast orchestras.
+She later toured with Ann-Margret and Johnny Mathis, establishing herself as a versatile performer equally at home in symphonic, theatrical, studio, and popular music settings.